zijun-zhao/deeplearning.ai/problems_Notes/Note_W4111.md

      OrderedDict([('nconst', 'nm0000005'), ('primaryName', 'Ingmar Bergman'), ('birthYear', '1918'), ('deathYear', '2007'), ('primaryProfession', 'writer,director,actor'), ('knownForTitles', 'tt0050976,tt0069467,tt0050986,tt0083922')])
      ```
    * We can use OrderedDict[key_name] to get the specific value
+   * The OrderedDict can be transfered to a dict by dict(OrderedDict)
    * My understanding is that csv.DictReader reads the csv file to an object csv.DictReader.
 Although csv.DictReader is not subscriptable, we can may iterate over the rows of the csv file by iterating ove the csv.DictReader object.
     ```Python
     for r in csv_rdr: